 In order to preserve this unique practice method, Sifu Mak designed the layout of the “Plum Flower Posts” on a tool that had real wooden logs: this apparatus consists of five posts, they are approximately 40cm in height and 25cm in diameter, arranged in the pattern of a four-pointed star, with one post sitting in the centre.
 The posts are fastened to a wooden plank or, instead, securely anchored by means of metal rods.

-There is an old saying in the Wing Chun clan: “The Plum Flower method is based on pillars, whether it’s during practice or in a real fight situation”; this is because the footwork of Wing Chun originates from the Chinese plum flower’s geometry, as their shape can be decomposed in a collection of many triangles.
+There is an old saying in the Wing Chun clan: “The Plum Flower method is based on pillars, whether it’s during practise or in a real fight situation”; this is because the footwork of Wing Chun originates from the Chinese plum flower’s geometry, as their shape can be decomposed in a collection of many triangles.

 In Wing Chun, the footwork is critical in order to gain the correct angle for attacking and subsequently counter-attacking.
 Practitioners who are regularly training on the Mui Fa Jong will rapidly gain a more solid understanding of footwork, equilibrium, stance and balance.